LikhithaVK/Inventory_Bleed_Detector/README.md

 A prescriptive analytics project for textile and fashion companies — diagnoses which inventory is silently draining profit, prescribes markdown actions to recover margin, and uses Machine Learning to forecast smarter buying for next season.

-Built as a portfolio project targeting fashion brands like Savana Mythra.

 ---

 ## What it does